sww1235/Personal_Website/wiki/build-script-notes-rack-monitor.md

 # Rack Monitor Build Script and Notes

-This is the build script and notes for the raspberry pi that monitors my Rack and UPS.
+This is the build script and notes for the Dell Wyse 5070 that monitors my Rack and UPS.

 ## Notes {#notes}